lldap/lldap/example_configs/pocket-id.md

 # LLDAP Configuration for Pocket-ID

-[Pocket-ID](https://pocket-id.org/) simple and easy-to-use OIDC provider that allows users to authenticate with their passkeys to your services.
+[Pocket-ID](https://pocket-id.org/) is a simple, easy-to-use OIDC provider that lets users authenticate to your services using passkeys.

 |               |                         | Value                                                       |
 |-----------------------|------------------------------------|-----------------------------------------------------------|